 The Neuschwanstein Castle, located in Germany's Bavarian region, is the ultimate when you are thinking of fantasy castles.
 It is the quintessential 19th-century romantic palace.

 Commissioned by King Ludwig II of Bavaria as a retreat and homage to Richard Wagner, Neuschwanstein Castle is one of the world’s most photographed royal residences.
 It was built using his personal funds (and through extensive borrowing) and opened to the public shortly after his death in 1886.
-It is believed to have inspired Disneyland's Sleeping Beauty Castle, with its over-the-top Romanesque Revival architecture.
+It is believed to have inspired Disneyland's Sleeping Beauty Castle with its over-the-top Romanesque Revival architecture.

 King Ludwig II’s vision for the castle was inspired by trips he made to the reconstructed Wartburg Castle near Eisenach and the Château de Pierrefonds, both of which he saw as being a romantic interpretation of the Middle Ages.
-He wanted a retreat that embodied the musical mythology of his friend, Richard Wagner, with the operas Tannhäuser and Lohengrin having made a particularly strong impression on him.
+He wanted a retreat that embodied the musical mythology of his friend, Richard Wagner, with the operas Tannhäuser and Lohengrin had made a particularly strong impression on him.
 In fact, most of the rooms are adorned by carvings and paintings inspired by his operas.
 The images feature the themes of love and salvation, kings and knights, lovers and poets.
 The predominant image of the castle is the swan.
 The palace also served as a retreat for Ludwig II.
 He stayed there on and off for six months.

-There is also a servants' quarters, a dining room, a study and hot and cold water in the kitchen.
+There is also a servants' quarters, a dining room, a study, and hot and cold water in the kitchen.
 There is even a room that is designed to look like a cavern.
-Although the design of the castle is Medieval, there are modern amenities installed such as running water, automatic flush toilets and a centralized heat system that warms the rooms.
-There are also some parts of the castle remain unfinished.
+Although the castle's design is Medieval, there are modern amenities installed such as running water, automatic flush toilets, and a centralized heat system that warms the rooms.
+Some parts of the castle remain unfinished.